discord/cloudflare-sample-app/README.md

 > :bangbang: This depends on the beta version of the `wrangler` package, which better supports ESM on Cloudflare Workers.

-Let's start by cloing the respository, and installing dependencies.
+Let's start by cloning the repository and installing dependencies.
 This requires at least v16 of Node.js:

 ```
 $ npm install